Hello, Xcode: The Toolchain Shock

 </plist>

 If the entitlement is missing, the operation fails at runtime.
-No warning.
+No warning at the app level.
 No fallback.
-No log message telling you what went wrong.
-Just silence and a button that does nothing.
+The system logs a sandbox denial in Console.app, but the app itself sees nothing.2 Just silence and a button that does nothing.
 A disk analyzer needs to read files, obviously.
 But moving files to Trash requires read-write, not read-only.
 I had read-only for the first two weeks.
 The Trash button did nothing.
 Silently.
 The Entitlements reference on Apple Developer lists every available key.

 graph TD